-(h) Payments for leasehold land held for own use under operating leases
+(h) Payments for leasehold land held for own use under operating leases (accounting policies applied until 31 December 2018)

 Payments for leasehold land held for own use under operating leases represent up-front payments to acquire long-term interests in lessee-occupied properties.
 These payments are stated at cost and are amortised over the period of the lease on a straight-line basis as an expense.